mrcore5/foundation/README.md

 Mrcore is a set of Laravel components used to build various systems.
 It is a framework, a development platform and a CMS.
 It is a modularized version of Laravel providing better package development support.
-Think of Laravel 4.x workbenches on steroids.
+Think of the old Laravel 4.x workbenches on steroids.

 See https://github.com/mrcore5/framework for details and installation instructions.